 Net Price Calculator

-The Net Price Calculator is a tool for students and parents to use to get an estimate of what it may cost to attend North Hennepin Community College.
-The information you receive from the calculator is an estimate of costs and financial aid.
-That estimate assumes that you will be a degree seeking undergraduate student enrolled full-time (12 or more credits) in fall and spring semester.
+The Net Price Calculator is a tool that provides an estimate of what it may cost to attend NHCC.
+The estimate assumes that you will be a degree seeking student enrolled full-time (12 or more credits) in fall and spring semester.

-If financial aid funds are disbursed to you that are later determined to have been based on erroneous information or system errors, you are liable to repay NHCC the amount of financial aid you received in excess of your correct eligibility.
+If financial aid funds are disbursed to you and later it is determined to have been based on erroneous information or process errors, you are liable to repay NHCC the amount of financial aid you received in excess of your correct eligibility.
 Furthermore, if you are administratively withdrawn or dropped from some or all of your courses, you are liable to repay any funds that NHCC is required to return on your behalf.

 Federal regulation limits the number of times a student may repeat a course and receive financial aid for that course.
 A student may receive aid to repeat a previously passed course one additional time.
 This limit applies whether or not the student received aid for earlier enrollments in the course.